-Young people in Hertfordshire are preparing to take part in an innovative new project to give emotional support to other young people in times of difficulty, thanks to the Empathy Project.
+Young people in Hertfordshire can now take part in an innovative project to give emotional support to other young people in times of difficulty, thanks to the Empathy Project.

-The young people are given extensive training before being deployed to support their peers, providing emotional support to young people in care, as well as to young people, children and families (where appropriate) who attend children’s A&E in Watford General Hospital and Lister Hospital, Stevenage.
+Volunteers will be given extensive training before being deployed to support their peers, providing emotional support to young people in care, in youth projects as well as to their peers (and their families where appropriate) attending children’s A&Es in Watford General Hospital and Lister Hospital, Stevenage.

-Empathy Project volunteers aim to make patients feel better supported whilst in A&E, so that they leave with a clearer idea of the support and activities available to them in their community.
+Empathy Project Volunteers aim to provide practical and emotional support to patients whilst in A&E, and ensure they leave with a clearer idea of the range of support and activities available to them in their community.
 One such activity will be our new Wellbeing Groups, which will launch this September.

 The project continues to welcome applications from young people.
 The only criteria is that applicants must be 16 years of age or older and want to help others.
 Those who are considering a career in health or social care would be particularly suitable for this project.
-Please note all applicants must attend an interview and will undergo a DBS (police) check.
+Please note that all applicants must attend an interview and will undergo a DBS (police) check.

-Once selected, volunteers will complete training, receiving certificates in:
+Once selected, volunteers will be invited to complete training, receiving certificates in: